amckinney/backend-dev/docs/06-assignment.md

 ## 4 Discuss

 Write up a short discussion that compares and contrasts the testing strategies you implemented here.
 What did you like about the *mock* approach?
-What were its tradeoffs, if any?
-Similarly, what do you think about the `httptest` package, and what were its tradeoffs?
+What were its trade-offs, if any?
+Similarly, what do you think about the `httptest` package, and what were its trade-offs?
 Is it better to use mocks or `httptest`?
 Explain.

 Your discussion should be written in a `docs/testing.md` file and checked-in to your repository.